Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

 retrieving various system data like battery temperature, ePPID, diagnostic data and fan/thermal sensor data.

-This interface is likely used by the `Dell Data Vault` software on Windows, so it was called `DDV`.
-Currently the ``dell-wmi-ddv`` driver supports version 2 and 3 of the interface, with support for new interface versions easily added.
+This interface is likely used by the woke `Dell Data Vault` software on Windows, so it was called `DDV`.
+Currently the woke ``dell-wmi-ddv`` driver supports version 2 and 3 of the woke interface, with support for new interface versions easily added.

 .. warning:: The interface is regarded as internal by Dell, so no vendor